• Skip to main content

 Tinos Sausage.

-Tinos is not the only island that makes sausage, but they all put their spin on recipes… So if you want to taste Tinos’ sausage, here are a few that just taste better on Tinos.
+Tinos is not the only island that makes sausage, but they all put their spin on recipes… So, if you want to taste Tinos’ sausage, here are a few that taste better on Tinos.

-- Salsitsi – This salami is a holdover from the Venetian days.
+• Salsitsi – This salami is a holdover from the days of Venice.
 It is a spicy dry pork sausage with garlic and fennel.
 It is famous for flavoring sauces.
 Make sure to taste Tinos’ sausage.

-- Louza sausage – is a specialty of the northern Cyclades, and each island has its spin.
-On Tinos, they marinade the pork brisket in salt, red wine, and local spices, including fennel and allspice.
+• Louza sausage – is a specialty of the northern Cyclades, and each island has its spin.
+On Tinos, the pork brisket is marinated in a mixture of salt, red wine, and local spices, including fennel and allspice.
 Next, they wrap them in a pig intestine and smoke them.
-Finally, they air dry the sausage for two months.
-As an appetizer, they serve it in wafer-thin slices.
+Finally, they air-dry the sausage for a period of two months.
+As an appetizer, it is served in wafer-thin slices.
 As an entree, they may slow-simmer it in tomato sauce.

 Taste Tinos Cheese.

 Tinos has a dairy on the island, which is unusual in the Cyclades.
 It is the largest milk producer in the Cyclades after Naxos.
-Because of this, they make several kinds of cheese with cow’s milk.
+Because of this, they produce several types of cheese from cow’s milk.

-- Kopanisti – this P.D.O. soft cheese is not unique to Tinos; however, the island produces the most.
-Starting with cultures from a previous batch, they cook the cow or sheep milk with yeast until thick.
+• Kopanisti – this P.D.O. soft cheese is not unique to Tinos; however, the island produces the most.
+Starting with cultures from a previous batch, they cook the cow or sheep’s milk with yeast until it thickens.
 Then, the cheesemakers add red chili pepper and salt before drying the cheese.
 By doing this, they create a peppery flavor.

-- Malathouni – is a cow’s milk cheese with salt.
-They place the fresh cheese in a malathouni basket where it dries for 24 hours and takes shape.
+• Malathouni – is a cow’s milk cheese with salt.
+They place the fresh cheese in a malathouni basket, where it dries for 24 hours and takes on its final shape.
 For the rest of the drying, they put it in cheesecloth.
 The taste is salty and slightly acidic.

-- Kastelano (Castellano) – is the Tinos variation on an old cheese using Spanish sheep.
-On Tinos, they use local cows and possibly some sheep’s milk to make this soft gummy cheese.
+• Kastelano (Castellano) is the Tinos variation of an old cheese made from Spanish sheep milk.
+On Tinos, they use local cows’ milk and possibly some sheep’s milk to make this soft, gummy cheese.
 It has a slight mastic scent and is perfect for grilling and topping with local honey.

 A Family of Tinos’ cheeses.

-- Analati – On Tinos, they make this fresh white cheese with cow’s milk instead of goat’s.
-It is the base for several kinds of cheese.
+• Analati – On Tinos, they make a fresh white cheese with cow’s milk instead of goat’s milk.
+It serves as the base for several types of cheese.
 First, they add salt to the whey and dry it until it is semi-hard.
 Then, they eat it plain or use it in recipes.

-- Tyraki Tiniako – adding salt to the Petroma, they produce a soft cheese with a smooth taste.
-On Tinos, this cheese may often replace feta on a Greek salad.
+• Tyraki Tiniako – adding salt to the Petroma, they produce a soft cheese with a smooth taste.
+On Tinos, this cheese often replaces feta in a Greek salad.
 It is also popular as a table cheese.

-- Kariki – is a unique cheese from the Cyclades.
-When they could not get their hands on cheese molds, they began hollowing out gourds.
+• Kariki – is a unique cheese from the Cyclades.
+When they could not obtain cheese molds, they began hollowing out gourds.
 Into these kariki (or flaski), they pour the fresh crumbled petroma from cow’s milk.
-Next, they press it firmly into the gourd, top it with salt, and seal the container for 1-7 months.
-The result is a spicy, salty cheese that some call a Greek Blue/Roquefort.
+Next, they press it firmly into the gourd, top it with salt, and seal the container for 1 to 7 months.
+The result is a spicy, salty cheese that some call a Greek Blue or Roquefort.
 The older it gets, the more crumbly it gets.
-You can eat it in chucks or crumble it into recipes.
+You can eat it in chunks or crumble it into recipes.

 Pasta.

 They were eating pasta in Greece before they took it westward when colonizing Italy.
-During the Venetian occupation (1207 to 1715,) Tinos learns of several variations of pasta.
+During the Venetian occupation (1207 -1715), Tinos learns of several variations of pasta.

 There are no exclusive pastas to Tinos.
-Different noodles with seafood, chicken, rabbit, or artichokes are available.
-Pastitsio (Greek Lasagna), while not from Tinos originally, has ziti pasta as a layer.
+Different noodles are available with seafood, chicken, rabbit, or artichokes.
+Pastitsio (Greek Lasagna), although not originally from Tinos, features ziti pasta as a layer.

 Taste Tinos Meat.

-- Pitsouni (pigeon) – is another Venetian import.
+• Pitsouni (pigeon) – is another Venetian import.
 It rarely appears on restaurant menus, but the locals still use these white pigeons in recipes.
 Pigeon is prevalent in a spicy ragout or as a filling in a savory phyllo pie.
-If you are a guest in a local’s home, you might dine on a casserole with pigeon.
+If you are a guest in a local’s home, you might dine on a casserole with pigeons.

-- Lamb Fricassee – is pieces of lamb, seasonal vegetables including artichokes, in a stew.
+• Lamb Fricassee – pieces of lamb, seasonal vegetables, including artichokes, in a stew.

-- Lamb kleftiko – is not unique to Tinos, but they put their spin on it.
-After marinating lamb in garlic, olive oil, and lemon, they slow roast it in parchment paper.
-In addition, they include potatoes, sweet onions, roast peppers, and tomatoes.
+• Lamb kleftiko – is not unique to Tinos, but they put their spin on it.
+After marinating the lamb in garlic, olive oil, and lemon, they slowly roast it in parchment paper.
+Additionally, they include potatoes, sweet onions, roasted peppers, and tomatoes.

-- Kreatopita – while originating on Cephalonia, Tinos has its version of meat pie.
-The pastry (crust) is phyllo, and the filling can be just about anything.
+• Kreatopita – while originating on Cephalonia, Tinos has its version of meat pie.
+The pastry (crust) is made of phyllo, and the filling can be almost anything.
 Beef, pork, and mutton are popular meats.
 Additional ingredients include garlic, onions, potatoes, rice, tomato, and spices.
-The filling is usually firm, unlike a pot pie’s creamy sauce.
+The filling is usually firm, unlike the creamy sauce of a pot pie.

 Tinos Poultry.

-I can find chicken on many menus from the grill or in a lemon sauce.
+I can find chicken on many menus, either grilled or served in a lemon sauce.
 However, most chickens on Tinos seem to be a source of fresh eggs.

-- Rooster in Red Sauce – is surprisingly good.
-The chef slow cooks the rooster in a tomato and red wine bath until it is fall-off-the-bone tender.
-The Tinos version goes over pasta and has a local cheese grated on top.
+• Rooster in Red Sauce – is surprisingly good.
+The chef slowly cooks the rooster in a tomato and red wine bath until it is fall-off-the-bone tender.
+The Tinos version features pasta and is topped with local cheese.

 And the Egg.

-- Fourtalia – is the Cycladic omelet.
+• Fourtalia – is the Cycladic omelet.
 A mixture of eggs, sausage, and slices of fried potato.
 This dish appears on most of the Cycladic islands.
-Seasonally, the Tinos version may have artichokes, and the pork is local to the island.
+Seasonally, the Tinos version may feature artichokes, and the pork is sourced locally on the island.
 The Greeks rarely eat this at breakfast.

 Almost Vegetarian.